marcellogalhardo/marcellogalhardo.dev/content/posts/no-mocks-allowed.md

 - [Testing Without Mocks](https://www.jamesshore.com/v2/projects/nullables/testing-without-mocks)
 - [How to Write Good Tests](https://github.com/mockito/mockito/wiki/How-to-write-good-tests)

+### Credits

+Special thanks to [Jacob Rein](https://twitter.com/deathssouls),  [Fabricio Vergara](https://www.linkedin.com/in/fabriciovergal) , [Thiago Souto](https://twitter.com/othiagosouto) and [Guilherme Baptista](https://github.com/guilhermesgb) proofread review! 🔍

+And a special thank you to [Niek Haarman](https://twitter.com/n_haarman) for the [Twitter thread](https://twitter.com/n_haarman/status/1610908251553501184) that motivated me to write the blog post.

+---

+> ℹ️ To stay up to date with my writing, follow me on [Twitter](https://twitter.com/marcellogalhard) or [Mastodon](http://androiddev.social/@mg).
+If you have any questions or I missed something, feel free to reach out to me! ℹ️

+#### References:

 [^1]: Any testing framework or library can introduce overhead.
 It's not exclusive to Mocks.
 [^2]: See [How to Write Good Tests](https://github.com/mockito/mockito/wiki/How-to-write-good-tests) for more examples.
 [^3]: While it is important to minimize unnecessary dependencies, in practical scenarios, it is not always possible or even desirable to have zero dependencies.
 [^4]: Birthday example is inspired by [Birthday Greetings Kata](http://matteo.vaccari.name/blog/archives/154).
 [^5]: Alternatively, you can use a nested [Functional Interface](https://kotlinlang.org/docs/fun-interfaces.html) instead of a [high-order function](https://kotlinlang.org/docs/lambdas.html).
 That is useful when you need distinguished types, such as when using libraries such as [Dagger](https://dagger.dev/) or [Koin](https://insert-koin.io/).
-[^6]: I know that is a too simple example, there isn't much to test but I hope you get the point.
+[^6]: I know the example is a too simple, there isn't much to test.
+But I hope you get the point.